Japan Diary April–May 2026 22 min read By Ayushi & Harshit Jain Last updated Jun 2026

 Shibuya: a thousand people walk in every direction, somehow nobody collides.
 Tokyo's signature trick.

-Day 4: 21st April
+Day 5: 21st April

-Asakusa, Jimbocho & the Overnight Bus
+Asakusa Snacks, Jimbocho Books & the Overnight Bus

-Vacating day.
-The overnight bus to Kyoto was at 9:40pm and the hostel agreed to hold our luggage till 6:30pm for free.
-We'd lived in Asakusa for four days without really exploring it, so today the plan was the Asakusa market and the much-anticipated Jimbocho, the books district.
-Asakusa's market is huge — daifuku, baby castella cakes, matcha ice cream, photos at Senso-ji (this time with the crowds), and then onwards.
+We'd lived in Asakusa for four full days and barely seen it, so today the plan was the Asakusa market and the much-anticipated Jimbocho, Tokyo's books district.
+The Asakusa market is enormous, and we worked our way through every snack on the list — daifuku, baby castella cakes, matcha ice cream — before circling back to Senso-ji for a round of photos, this time with the crowds it deserves.

-Must-Do in Tokyo
+Must-Do in Tokyo (the first 5 days)

 • Senso-ji at 7:30am: Before the tourist tide arrives.